codesport/admin-panel/README.md

 1. **Controller.js:** Will manage the ensuing complexity of our application.
 Controller dictates the layout of each component.
 In future iterations it will manage application state.

 2.  **Master.js:** Does the heavy lifting.
-[Lines 4 through 38](main-basic-static-public/src/components/Master.js#L2-L38) show that we store our inventory in a JSON array.
+[Lines 4 through 38](https://github.com/codesport/admin-panel/blob/main-basic-static-public/src/components/Master.js#L4-L38) show that we store our inventory in a JSON array.
 In the real-world we would store our inventory in a database.
-In Lines 40 through of Master.js (see Figure 3 below) we use the [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method to iterate over a JSON array of items.
-A copy of the Stage 1 Master.js file is [available for download](main-basic-static-public/src/components/Master.js)
+In [Lines 53 through 60](https://github.com/codesport/admin-panel/blob/main-basic-static-public/src/components/Master.js#L53-L60) of Master.js (see Figure 3 below) we use the [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method to iterate over a JSON array of items.
+A copy of the Stage 1 Master.js file is [available for download](https://github.com/codesport/admin-panel/blob/main-basic-static-public/src/components/Master.js)

 3. **Header.js:** Displays the title of the application.
 Also uses JavaScript's length property to count the total inventory.